awsdocs/amazon-elasticache-docs/doc_source/redis/at-rest-encryption.md

   + M6g, M5, M4, M3
   + T3, T2

-  For more information, see [Supported Node Types](CacheNodes.SupportedTypes.md)
+  For more information, see [Supported node types](CacheNodes.SupportedTypes.md)
 + At\-rest encryption is enabled by explicitly setting the parameter `AtRestEncryptionEnabled` to `true`\.
 + You can enable at\-rest encryption on a replication group only when creating the replication group\.
 You cannot toggle at\-rest encryption on and off by modifying a replication group\.
 For information on implementing at\-rest encryption on an existing replication group, see [Enabling At\-Rest Encryption](#at-rest-encryption-enable)\.
 + The option to use customer managed CMK for encryption at rest is not available in AWS GovCloud \(us\-gov\-east\-1 and us\-gov\-west\-1\) regions\.